 4. Cow Dungs Used For Making Bricks And Fibreboards

-Recently, the experts found out a way to use cow dungs for making bricks to add the insulating factors of the cow dung onto the building blocks of a house.
-The cow dungs, when mixed with straw dust, is processed for making bricks that are lighter as compared to the usual bricks.
+Recently, the experts found a way to use cow dungs for making bricks to add the insulating factors of the cow dung onto the building blocks of a house.
+The cow dungs, when mixed with straw dust, are processed for making bricks that are lighter as compared to the usual bricks.

 The residue left over after the biogas production from the cow dung can be implemented for making fibreboards.
 It will eventually replace the use of sawdust for making the same.
-The left-over manure consists of fibres and needs sterilization before it can be mixed with resin for completing the making process of the fibreboards.
-Everyone knows the diverse uses of fibreboards as they are used for making housing floors, furniture and a lot more.
+The left-over manure consists of fibers and needs sterilization before it can be mixed with resin for completing the making process of the fibreboards.
+Everyone knows the diverse uses of fibreboards as they are used for making housing floors, furniture, and a lot more.

 5. Cow Dungs Can Be Used For Making Paper

-Most of the people do it out of hobby but is an economical move to help reduce the overhead costs of making conventional papers.
+Most people do it out of hobby but is an economical move to help reduce the overhead costs of making conventional papers.
 The best part is that the papers do not smell like cow dung anymore after it has been processed.